Discover East Nepal - Its Beauty, Diversity and Adventure!

 How can I contact East Nepal?

-You can contact us through their direct email at eastenepal@gmail.com or use the contact form on their website.
-They aim to respond within 24 hours.
+Reach us directly at eastenepal@gmail.com or use the contact form on the website.
+We aim to respond within 24 hours.

-What kind of activities does East Nepal ?
+What kind of activities does East Nepal cover?

-The website cover about "Places of East Nepal majestic mountains, lush forests & rich heritage" which suggests that it might include trekking, hiking, cultural tours, and other outdoor activities.
+The site covers places of East Nepal — majestic mountains, lush forests & rich heritage — including trekking, hiking, cultural tours, and other outdoor activities, alongside tech content.

 Is East Nepal affiliated with any other organizations or travel agencies?

-We are not affiliated by other organizations or travel agencies.
+No. We are not affiliated with any other organizations or travel agencies.

 What are some basic Nepali phrases I should know?